statesjs/SBA319/README.md

 ```
 SBA319/
-│
 ├── models/
 │   ├── post.model.js
 │   ├── resource.model.js
 │   └── user.model.js
-│
 ├── routes/
 │   ├── post.routes.js
 │   ├── resource.routes.js
 │   └── user.routes.js
+├── views/
+│   ├── index.ejs
+│   └── ...
+├── public/
-│
+│   └── css/
+├── .gitignore
+├── README.md
 ├── app.js
-├── package.json
-├── package-lock.json
-├── .env (to be created)
+├── .env (to be added by user)
-└── node_modules/ (to be created)
+└── package.json (to be added by user)

 ```

 ## Description

 This project is a simple Node.js, Express, and MongoDB CRUD API for Dev Link with alot of kinks to be worked out.
+The base root end point will have a view that serves as a guide.

 ## Technologies Used